 Wellington’s transport choices involve 5 crucial outcomes; and the main arguments for changing the present system boil down to 3 factors...

-THE THREE S-FACTORS - SAFER, SURER, & SWIFTER:
+...THE THREE S-FACTORS - SAFER, SURER, & SWIFTER:

 - Why is this important?
-People in a system will always find ways to stuff up (because of overconfidence, lack of experience, tiredness, inattention, and haste).
+People in a system will always find ways to stuff up (because of overconfidence, lack of experience, tiredness, inattention, & haste).
 The aviation industry has known for decades that if you want a more than hundredfold improvement in safety while retaining speed and reliability, there is little value in blaming or trying to re-educate those involved.
 You should engineer out the human factor.

 - For ground-based transport, it is entirely predictable that pedestrians, cyclists, skateboarders, scooterists, motorcyclists, and drivers of cars, trucks, and buses will have accidents and near misses involving trams if they are obliged to share the same road space, especially when paths cross or change direction.
 If you doubt this, look at our pages and links regarding accidents.
 The people of Wuppertal in Germany engineered out the human factor long before the aviation industry discovered this.
 Their safety record over the last 120 years demonstrates that.